zoitech/terraform-eks/README.md

 ## Network configuration

-The Kubernetes network configuration for the cluster, the CIDR block to assign Kubernetes service IP addresses, within one of the following private IP address blocks: 10.0.0.0/8, 172.16.0.0.0/12, or 192.168.0.0/16.
+In the Kubernetes network configuration for the cluster, you define the CIDR block to assign Kubernetes service IP addresses, within one of the following private IP address blocks: 10.0.0.0/8, 172.16.0.0.0/12, or 192.168.0.0/16.

 The CIDR chosen should be pass in the variable,

-**service_ipv4_cidr**
+**service_ipv4_cidr** = "192.168.0.0/16"

 ## Usage